cysouw/diathesis/text/c06_prepositions.md

 With some apparently intransitive verbs there exist special constructions with an accusative argument and an obligatorily present prepositional phrase.
 For example, the verb *klopfen* 'to knock' is regularly used as an intransitive [@next a] possibly with an *an* prepositional phrase [@next b].
 Accusative arguments are normally not possible, except for a very few special nouns related to music [@next c].

 However, the verb *klopfen* is very regularly used in construction like [@next d] with an accusative and a prepositional phrase.
-Both have to occur together, as leaving out either the prepositional phrase [@next e] or the Accusative [@next f] is not possible.
-This prepositional phrase is a locative and not a governed argument, because it cannot be replaced by a *davon, dass…* Phrase.
+Both have to occur together, as leaving out either the prepositional phrase [@next e] or the accusative [@next f] is not possible.
+This prepositional phrase is a locative and not a governed argument, because it cannot be replaced by a *davon, dass* phrase.

 The meaning of this special construction [@next d] is also special.
-The meaning is something like: by doing the action of the intransitive verb, nominative causes accusative to move in the direction described by the prepositional phrase [@next g], cf. Goldberg's (2006: 73) famous example *She sneezed the foam off the cappuccino*.
+The meaning is something like: by doing the action of the intransitive verb, nominative causes accusative to move in the direction described by the prepositional phrase [@next g], cf. Goldberg's [-@goldberg2006: 73] famous example *She sneezed the foam off the cappuccino*.

-Note that with possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]) it is even possible to add an additional dative argument, leading to an 'intransitive' verb with an obligatory dative, accusative and prepositional argument [@next h].
+Note that with possessor raising (see [@sec:prepositions-possessor-of-location-to-dative-experiencer-accusative]) it is even possible to add an additional dative argument, leading to an 'intransitive' verb *klopfen* with an obligatory dative, accusative and prepositional argument [@next h].
 This dative can also be turned into a reflexive [@next i].

 ::: ex
 a.
 Das Herz klopft ganz regelmäßig.